Office: C102 Tribble Hall

 ENG 359: Global Modernist Poetries in English

-“World Modernist Poetry in English,” book chapter for A Companion to Modernist Poetry (Blackwell-Wiley, forthcoming).
+“World Modernist Poetry in English,” book chapter for A Companion to Modernist Poetry (Blackwell-Wiley, 2014).

-“Multi-ethnic British Poetries,” book chapter for The Oxford Handbook of Contemporary British and Irish Poetry (Oxford UP, forthcoming).
+“Multi-Ethnic British Poetries,” book chapter for The Oxford Handbook of Contemporary British and Irish Poetry (Oxford UP, 2013).